Amalfi-Festival/amalfi-festival-org/index.md

 ## The Festival Spirit

-More than a series of concerts, the festival is a vibrant international community that brings together musicians, artists, writers and guests from a wide range of countries to interact and learn from each other while engaged in the creative process.
+More than a series of concerts, the festival is a vibrant international community that brings together musicians, artists, writers and guests from a wide range of countries to interact and learn from each other while engaged in the creative process, taking inspiration from the breathtaking surroundings.
+A uniquely collaborative and supportive environment is essential to the Amalfi experience.

-Participants take excursions and enjoy meals together, spend time on the beach, and in this close-knit community form long-lasting friendships and invaluable professional associations.
+In their free time, participants take excursions and enjoy meals together, spend time on the beach, and in this close-knit community form long-lasting friendships and invaluable professional associations.
+The Amalfi experience lasts a lifetime!
 </div>
 </div>
 </section>